hackclub/hackclub/workshops/weather_app/README.md

 Replace the key with your API key present in the profile section.

-Now we will add a function to take the input city when pressed enter.
+Now we will add a function to take the input city when the user presses enter.
 Also in the same loop, we will add the function to display the date and time of the user at that particular time using `moment.js`.

 The format of date and time is: